-In February 2016, FASB issued ASU 2016-02, Leases.
-The standard requires all leases with lease terms over 12 months to be capitalized as a right of use asset and lease liability on the statement of financial position at the date of lease commencement.
+Accounting Policies for Future Pronouncement - In February 2016, FASB issued ASU 2016-02, Leases.
+The standard requires all leases with lease terms over 12 months to be capitalized as a right-of-use asset and lease liability on the balance sheet at the date of lease commencement.
 Leases will be classified as either finance or operating.
-This distinction will be relevant for the pattern of expense recognition in the statement of activities.
-This standard will be effective for the fiscal year ending June 30, 2022.
+This distinction will be relevant for the pattern of expense recognition in the income statement.
+This standard will be effective for the fiscal year ending June 30, 2023.
 The Organization is currently in the process of evaluating the impact of adoption of this ASU on the financial statements.